nomelab/nomelab-academic/content/theiatraining/_index.md

 <a href="https://www.nomelab.com/files/YOLOv5s_blackdots">Cavities</a>: This 1 class weight file was trained to enable detection of voids and helium bubbles imaged in bright field defocused condition from ex-situ irradiations.
 The model has been trained on both fcc and bcc materials that underwent both ion and neutron irradiation.
 The images must be in the underfocused condition with white contrast in the central portion of the cavities.
 The details about the database and an analogous Mask R-CNN model is outlined <a href="https://arxiv.org/abs/2208.01460">here</a>.

-<a href="https://www.nomelab.com/files/YOLOv5s_blackdots">Cavities</a>: This 1 class weight file was trained to enable detection of voids and helium bubbles imaged in bright field defocused condition from ex-situ irradiations.
-The model has been trained on both fcc and bcc materials that underwent both ion and neutron irradiation.
-The images must be in the underfocused condition with white contrast in the central portion of the cavities.
-The details about the database and an analogous Mask R-CNN model is outlined <a href="https://arxiv.org/abs/2208.01460">here</a>.

 <a href="https://www.nomelab.com/files/defaulty_yolov5s.pt">Common Objects</a>: This 79 class weight file was trained on Microsofts 2017 COCO database.
 The details about the database is outlined <a href="http://cocodataset.org">here</a>.

 # Images